Elizabeth Pulman: Biography

 New Zealand artist Gottfried Lindauer used Pulman's photographs as a basis for some of his paintings.
-For examples, his 1879 portrait Anehana, is based on a photograph taken in Pulman's studio sometime between 1867 and 1871.
+For example, his 1879 portrait Anehana is based on a photograph taken in Pulman's studio sometime between 1867 and 1871.
+Pulman’s July 1879 photo of Rewi Manga Maniapoto was also used as a reference by Lindauer, evidenced by his 1882 painting Rewi Manga Maniapoto.

-Pulman died on 3 February 1900 in Auckland, New Zealand.
+Pulman died from a stroke on 3 February 1900 in Auckland, New Zealand.